 Now, let us have a look at the Before/After images with Aurora HDR 2019.

 Let us try with a single Architecture image and see how the final HDR is.

 The result is really good because the software has used only a single image to generate the HDR image.

 Now, we will see how a Wildlife image looks with an HDR effect added to it.

 I did an experiment to see the performance of RAW Vs JPEG image, as input to Aurora HDR 2019.
 I converted a RAW image directly to JPEG without any post-processing and converted the images to HDR with the same settings using this software.
-From the final HDR image it is quite clear that RAW as a input produces an image with a better dynamic range than a JPEG one.
-So, I recommend to use your RAW images to generate good HDR shots.
+From the final HDR image it is quite clear that RAW as input produces an image with a better dynamic range than a JPEG one.
+So, I recommend using your RAW images to generate good HDR shots.

 Let us have more Aurora HDR 2019 Before/After Images to see the effect.

 I was not a big fan of HDR photography before I started to use this software.
 I used to feel that most of the HDR photos are unrealistic or too much dreamy.